Agnes Chow: Personal life

 Chow has described her upbringing as apolitical.
 Her social activism began around the age of 15, after being inspired by a Facebook post with thousands of young people agitating for change.
-According to Chow, her Catholic upbringing had an influence on her participation in the social movements.
+According to Chow, her Catholic upbringing had an influence on her participation in social movements.

 In 2014, Chow attended Hong Kong Baptist University, where she studied government and international relations.
 In 2018, Chow deferred her final year of university studies in order to run in the Hong Kong Island by-election.
 Chow also renounced her British nationality, which was a qualification requirement mandated by the Basic Law.

 Chow is fluent in Cantonese, Mandarin, English, and Japanese.
 She taught herself Japanese by watching anime.
 Chow has made appearances in Japanese media, interviews, and news programmes.
 Media outlets in Japan have referred to her as the "Goddess of Democracy" (民主の女神) for her role in Hong Kong's pro-democracy movement.

 In February 2020, Chow launched a YouTube channel, where she uploaded vlogging videos in Cantonese and Japanese.
 As of December 2020, Chow had over 300,000 subscribers.

-On 28 June 2021, local Hong Kong media reported that Chow’s Facebook profile had been deleted.
-Chow didn’t respond to reporter questions on whether she deleted her profile on her own.
+On 28 June 2021, local Hong Kong media reported that Chow's Facebook profile had been deleted.
+Chow did not respond to reporter questions on whether she deleted her profile on her own.